mitali-datascientist/Customer_churn/README.md

 We go through multiple churn datasets to get a better understanding how different customers behave in a different manner.

 For Telco dataset , we first do exploratory data analysis.
+And further build up a model on the data.

 Another is the Bank customer dataset.
 Through this project, we observe the multidimesnional behavior of the customer and try to figure if a pattern is being reflected.
 This can aslo contribute in identifying trends and improvising in business.